News > Students, Faculty + Alumni

 Grammy Nominees

-Seven Pillars, an album of music by composer Andy Akiho ’11MM and performed by Sandbox Percussion—Jonny Allen ’13MM ’14AD, Victor Caccese ’13MM, Ian David Rosenbaum ’10MM ’11AD, and Terry Sweeney ’15MM—was nominated in the “Best Chamber Music/Small Ensemble Performance” and “Best Contemporary Classical Composition” categories.
+Seven Pillars, an album of music by composer Andy Akiho ’11MM and performed by Sandbox Percussion—Jonny Allen ’13MM ’14AD, Victor Caccese ’13MM, Ian David Rosenbaum ’10MM ’11AD, and Terry Sweeney ’15MM—was nominated in the "Best Classical Composition" and “Best Chamber Music/Small Ensemble Performance” categories.

 Faculty violinist Augustin Hadelich’s recording of J.S.
 Bach’s Sonatas and Partitas, BWV 1001-1006, was nominated in the “Best Classical Instrumental Solo” category.

-The Arching Path, an album of music by composer Christopher Cerrone ’09MM ’10MMA ’14DMA featuring performances by composer and pianist Timo Andres ’07BA ’09MM, percussionist Ian David Rosenbaum ’10MM ’11AD, clarinetist Mingzhe Wang ’03MM ’04AD ’06MMA ’12DMA, and soprano Lindsay Kesselman was nominated in the “Best Classical Compendium” category.
+The Arching Path, an album of music by composer Christopher Cerrone ’09MM ’10MMA ’14DMA was nominated in the “Best Classical Compendium” category.
+The album features performances by composer and pianist Timo Andres ’07BA ’09MM, percussionist Ian David Rosenbaum ’10MM ’11AD, and clarinetist Mingzhe Wang ’03MM ’04AD ’06MMA ’12DMA.